Soldier martyred in firing from Afghanistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHAR: A soldier was martyred in firing from across the border from Afghanistan in Bajaur district, officials said on Tuesday.
-According to Inter-Services Public Relations (ISPR), a post of the Pakistani security forces was targetted in Bajaur district.
-As a result, a soldier identified as Sabir Shah, 24, embraced martyrdom in the fire.
+According to the ISPR, a post of the Pakistani security forces was targetted in Bajaur district.
+As a result, a soldier identified as Sabir Shah, 24, embraced martyrdom inthe fire.
 "Fire from across the border in Bajaur sector, on Pakistan Army Post along Pak-Afghan border, late last night.
-Resultantly, Sepoy Sabir Shah, age 24-year, embraced shahadat," the communique said, adding.
-Pakistan has been consistently raising the issue for border management on the other side to avoid use of Afghanistan soil against Pakistan.
+Resultantly, Sepoy Sabir Shah, age 24-year, embraced shahadat," the communique said, adding Pakistan has been consistently raising the issue for border management on the other side to avoid the use of Afghanistan soil against Pakistan.